tanayverma/Communication-Lab/Lab 1.md

 This is done by transforming the mean and standard deviation as follows:

-mean = 1/b-a
+Mean = 1/b-a

-standard deviation :
+Standard Deviation :

 ![](https://cloud.githubusercontent.com/assets/2521843/22105116/7594a9a0-de3a-11e6-83cf-4cd9c0cfbf8c.png)